-Characteristics, learning traits, assessment, and intervention for children and adolescents with Asperger's Syndrome are reviewed.
-Comparison of Asperger's Syndrome and high functioning Autism will be examined.
-Curricula and strategies for pragmatic and social skill deficits will be explored and application of these strategies in a variety of settings including the mainstream environment will be stressed.
+EDC5305 Interventions and Supports for Level 1 Characteristics of Autism Spectrum Disorder 3 credits Behaviors, learning traits, and assessment of children and adolescents with Level 1 characteristics of Autism Spectrum Disorder (ASD) are reviewed.
+Comparison of Level 1 and Level 2 symptoms of ASD will be examined.
+Interventions and supports with emphasis on increasing pragmatic and social skills will be explored and application of these strategies in a variety of settings including the inclusive environment will be stressed.

-EDC5501 Collaborative Tools in Education 3 credits

-This course leverages digital tools to support cultural and instructional shifts necessary to succeed in college, career, and life.
+EDC5501 Collaborative Tools in Education 3 creditsThis course leverages digital tools to support cultural and instructional shifts peressary to succeed in college, career and life Through assigned shifts necessary to succeed in college, career, and life.
 Through assigned readings and class assignments, students will develop fluency with digital tools and apply new skills to create instruction that align to curriculum standards.
 Students will have the opportunity to practice and create content with the most current collaborative digital tools that support cultural shifts for today's learning environments.